History of tracheal intubation: Tracheotomy

-During the Middle Ages, scientific discoveries were few and far between in much of Europe.
-However, the scientific culture flourished in other parts of the world.
-In 1000, Abu al-Qasim al-Zahrawi (936-1013), an Arab who lived in Al-Andalus, published the 30-volume Kitab al-Tasrif, the first illustrated work on surgery.
-He never performed a tracheotomy, but he did treat a slave girl who had cut her own throat in a suicide attempt.
-Al-Zahrawi (known to Europeans as Albucasis) sewed up the wound and the girl recovered, thereby proving that an incision in the larynx could heal.
 Circa 1020, Ibn Sīnā (980–1037) described the use of tracheal intubation in The Canon of Medicine to facilitate breathing.
 In the 12th century medical textbook Al-Taisir, Ibn Zuhr (1091–1161) of Al-Andalus (also known as Avenzoar) provided an anatomically correct description of the tracheotomy operation.

 The Renaissance saw significant advances in anatomy and surgery, and surgeons became increasingly open to surgery on the trachea.
 Despite this, the mortality rate failed to improve.
 From 1500 through 1832 there are only 28 known descriptions of successful tracheotomy in the literature.
 The first detailed descriptions on tracheal intubation and subsequent artificial respiration of animals were from Andreas Vesalius (1514–1564) of Brussels.
 In his landmark book published in 1543, De humani corporis fabrica, he described an experiment in which he passed a reed into the trachea of a dying animal whose thorax had been opened and maintained ventilation by blowing into the reed intermittently.
 Vesalius wrote that the technique could be life-saving.
 Antonio Musa Brassavola (1490–1554) of Ferrara treated a patient with peritonsillar abscess by tracheotomy after the patient had been refused by barber surgeons.
 The patient apparently made a complete recovery and Brassavola published his account in 1546.
 This operation has been identified as the first recorded successful tracheostomy, despite many ancient references to the trachea and possibly to its opening.

 Towards the end of the 16th century, anatomist and surgeon Hieronymus Fabricius (1533–1619) described a useful technique for tracheotomy in his writings, although he had never actually performed the operation himself.
 He advised using a vertical incision and was the first to introduce the idea of a tracheostomy tube.
 This was a straight, short cannula that incorporated wings to prevent the tube from advancing too far into the trachea.
 Fabricius' description of the tracheotomy procedure is similar to that used today.
 Julius Casserius (1561–1616) succeeded Fabricius as professor of anatomy at the University of Padua and published his own writings regarding technique and equipment for tracheotomy, recommending a curved silver tube with several holes in it.
 Marco Aurelio Severino (1580–1656), a skillful surgeon and anatomist, performed multiple successful tracheotomies during a diphtheria epidemic in Naples in 1610, using the vertical incision technique recommended by Fabricius.
 He also developed his own version of a trocar.